-- 2. Our workers have the materials and equipment needed to do their work right. - 3.
-Our workers have the opportunity to do what they do best at work every day. - In the last 7 days, our workers have received recognition or praise for doing good work - 5.
-Our workers feel their supervisor or someone at work seems to care about them as a person. - 6.
+- 1. Our workers know what is expected of them at work. - 2.
+Our workers have the materials and equipment needed to do their work right. - 3.
+Our workers have the opportunity to do what they do best at work every day. - 4.
+In the last 7 days, our workers have received recognition or praise for doing good work. - Our workers feel their supervisor or someone at work seems to care about them as a person. - 6.
 Our workers feel there is someone at work who encourages their development. - 7.
 Our workers feel at work their opinions seem to count. - 8.
-The mission or purpose of our organization makes our workers feel their job is important. - 9.
-Our workers have associates or fellow workers who are committed to doing quality - 10.
+The mission or purpose of our organization makes our workers feel their job is important. - Our workers have associates or fellow workers who are committed to doing quality work. - 10.
 Our workers have one or more good friends at work. - 11.
 In the last 6 months, someone at work has talked to our workers about their progress. - 12.
 This last year, our workers have had opportunities at work to learn and grow.

-While this self-rating is adapted from Gallup publication in 2019, more recent research indicates worker engagement and these indicators are more important than ever from the experience of the pandemic and will be moving through it to a new normal and recovery.
+While this self-rating is adapted from Gallup publication in 2019, more recent research indicates worker engagement and these indicators are more important than ever since experiencing the pandemic, and will be equally important moving through recovery.